Opera Indigene: Re/presenting First Nations and Indigenous Cultures

-- Edited by Pamela Karantonis, University of Greenwich, UK, and Dylan Robinson, University of Toronto, Canada
+- Edited by Pamela Karantonis, Bath Spa University, UK, and Dylan Robinson, University of Toronto, Canada

 This volume explores how operas on Indigenous subjects reflect the evolving relationships between Indigenous peoples, the colonizing forces of imperial power, and forms of internal colonization in developing nation-states.
 Drawing upon postcolonial theory, ethnomusicology, cultural geography and critical discourses on nationalism and multiculturalism, the collection brings together experts on opera and music in Canada, the Americas and Australia in a stimulating comparative study of operatic re/presentation.